Asbestos-Related Pleural Effusion

 Which specialist evaluates it?
 The pulmonologist studies disorders of the pleura and the lung and follows up on those who had exposure to this material.
 If you worked with asbestos and notice respiratory discomfort, mentioning it to this professional makes for a more accurate evaluation.

-Specialties that treat asbestos-related pleural effusion
+Data on 52 doctors who treat asbestos-related pleural effusion

 Treatment by city